o3de/o3de.org/content/docs/userguide/network-session-service-hosting.md

+description: ' Learn how to host a GridMate session in &ALYlong;. '
+slug: network-session-service-hosting
+title: Hosting a Session
+---
 # Hosting a Session<a name="network-session-service-hosting"></a>

 A session can be hosted by calling `IGridMate::HostSession()` after the session service has been started\.
 The session settings and configuration are set in the `GridMate::SessionParams` argument, which acts as a base class for certain implementations of `GridMate::SessionService.`